adoyle-h/dotfiles/README.md

 - Manage shell script by modules
 - Responsive and pretty PS1, and personalized theme `𝕬`
 - Collections of dotfiles
+- Collections of shell commands, which locates in `bin/` directory
+- Manage sub commands, which locates in `bin/sub/` directory.
+Based on [sub][]
 - My best practices for shell (bash)

 ## Installation